JustWhit3/higgs-decay-classification/Explanations/What_my_program_does.md

 Signal and Background events are labelled and weighted.

 ## The Strategy
-To split the Dataset according to the number of jets:
+To split the Dataset ,according to the number of jets, into subsets (useful only for DNNs):

 • Events with 0 jets (100.000 events).